Cycling for Children: Takuilau College, Tonga Br Charlie Randle sm & Marist Seminarians in Rome

 Dear Marist Mission Centre Friends,

 Br.
-Charles ‘Charlie’ Randle sm celebrated his 81st birthday in late November.
-He is still ready, willing and able to ride his bike for 500+ kms to support our Cycling for Children Appeal for the building of a new primary school classroom block at Tolomako Mission, Big Bay, Santo, Vanuatu.
+Charles ‘Charlie’ Randle sm celebrated his 82nd birthday in late November.
+He is still ready, willing and able to ride his bike for 500+ kms to support our Cycling for Children Appeal for the restoration of a classroom block at Takuilau College, Tonga.

 Charlie with two knee replacements has modified his bike riding routine.
-He now rides his bike along the banks of the Brisbane River for 25 kms per day four days a week.
+He now rides his bike along the bike pathways on the banks of the Brisbane River for 25 kms per day four days a week.

-Br Charlie will again be joined by some of our Marist seminarians studying for the priesthood in Rome.
-These students are completing the final years of seminary studies and when the weather warms up will ‘Ride for Tolomako in Rome’.
+Br.
+Charlie will again be joined by a group of our Marist seminarians completing the final years of their studies in Rome.
+These students are from Fiji, Vanuatu, Solomon Islands, PNG (Bougainville), Senegal, Cameroon, Togo, Mexico, and New Zealand.
+When the European weather warms up they will ‘Ride for Takuilau’ in Rome.

 The Marist Mission Centre again invites you to sponsor Br.
-Charlie and our Marist seminarians in Rome to raise funds to enhance the educational opportunities for the primary school students at Tolomako Mission, Big Bay, Santo, Vanuatu
+Charlie and our Marist seminarians in Rome to enhance the educational opportunities of the secondary school students at Takuilau College, Tonga.

 Cyclones are a regular and increasing reality in Oceania and there are many other climate challenges facing these Islands in our region.

 Takuilau College was established in 1975 and is one of the main Catholic secondary Colleges in Tonga.
 The College and facilities have withstood countless cyclones over the years.
 Some buildings and classrooms have been damaged or destroyed while others are in need of restoration.